yanyinzhao/DynamicStructureTerrainCode/README.md

 | 44 | VS | 2000000 | 500 |
 | 45 | VS | 2504322 | 500 |

-By default, the project will run POD-N1, POD-N2, POD, WSPD-oracle, SP-oracle, and KF.
+By default, the project will run POU-N1, POU-N2, POU, WSPD-oracle, SP-oracle, and KF.
 But as mentioned in our paper, WSPD_oracle and SP_oracle are very time consuming.
-So when the dataset size is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 18, the project will only run POD-N1, POD-N2, POD, and KF.
+So when the dataset size is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 18, the project will only run POU-N1, POU-N2, POU, and KF.

 An example: